-- ▷ After the trip, charge the living area battery fully. - ▷ Before a temporary lay-up, charge the battery fully. - ▶ When the living area battery is changed, only use batteries of the same type. - ▷ If there are several living area batteries, always change all the batteries together.
-The batteries must always be the same age and have the same capacity. - When changing the living area battery, use only batteries which meet the minimum capacity of the charger.
+- ▶ Prior to commencing a journey ensure the living area battery is fully charged.
+For this reason charge the living area battery for at least 20 hours before commencing the journey. - During the trip, use every opportunity to charge the living area battery. - Charge the living area battery for at least 20 hours after the journey. - Charge the battery for at least 20 hours before laying up. - When the living area battery is changed, only use batteries of the same type. - ▷ If there are several living area batteries, always change all the batteries together.
+The batteries must always be the same age and have the same capacity. - ▶ When changing the living area battery, use only batteries which meet the minimum capacity of the charger.
 Observe the separate instruction manual for the charger.
 Lower-capacity batteries will generate a great deal of heat when they are charged.
-Danger of explosion! - ➢ If the living area battery is replaced and the charging unit does not provide at least 10 % of the rating of a new battery, install an auxiliary charging unit.
-Example: With a battery capacity of 80 Ah, the charging unit must supply at least 8 A charging current. - ▷ Before disconnecting or connecting the terminals of the battery, switch off the vehicle engine as well as the 230 V and 12 V power supplies and all appliances.
+Danger of explosion! - ▷ If the living area battery is replaced and the charging unit does not provide at least 10 % of the rating of a new battery, install an auxiliary charging unit.
+Example: With a battery capacity of 80 Ah, the charging unit must supply at least 8 A charging current.

+- ▷ Before disconnecting or connecting the terminals of the battery, switch off the vehicle engine as well as the 230 V and 12 V power supplies and all appliances.
 Danger of short circuit! - ▶ If the starter battery or living area battery are disconnected, do not apply the ignition.
 There is a danger of short circuit from exposed cable ends.